Think you'll be able to earn a decent income while saving big bucks on daycare and keeping your spotless home running smoothly? Better think twice

 By Diane Peters

-Updated Apr 04, 2017All I had to do was make one super-quick work-related phone call.
-Neither my husband nor my part-time sitter was around, so I gave my 10-month-old daughter a snack and a toy, and sat her on the floor of my home office.
+All I had to do was make one super-quick work-related phone call.
+Neither my husband nor my part-time sitter was around, so I gave my 10-month-old daughter a snack and a toy and sat her on the floor of my home office.
 I dialed the number; I got my guy.
 While I asked him my one question, my daughter crawled under the desk and deftly snapped off my phone’s power bar.

 This is what it’s really like to be a parent who works at home.

 It’s not perfect, and it’s sure not easy.
-Yet, somehow, many parents are still seduced by the myth that they can make good money, spend oodles of time with the kids, whip off batches of homemade tomato sauce, and pay down the mortgage with what they save in gas.
+Yet, many parents are still seduced by the myth that they can make good money, spend oodles of time with the kids, whip off batches of homemade tomato sauce, and pay down the mortgage with what they save in gas.
 Get real.
-“If you want to make money, you have to treat it like a business or a job.
+“If you want to make money, you must treat it like a business or a job.
 You have to take it seriously,” warns Leslie Truex, a Virginia-based entrepreneur and author of The Work-at-Home Success Bible.

 Thinking of making the leap to working from home?
 Read on for a good hard look at what that might entail.

-Illusion: You have no need for child care.
+Illusion: You do not need child care.

-Solution Half-day preschool, co-op daycare, part-time sitters and kid swapping with neighbours — all these low-cost approaches to daycare are perfect for work-at-home parents with young kids.
+Solution: Half-day preschool, co-op daycare, part-time sitters and kid swapping with neighbours — all these low-cost approaches to daycare are perfect for work-at-home parents with young kids.
 Older children might not need care, but they need distraction while you work.
-Lynda Menegotti, a website designer and virtual assistant from Fergus, Ont., gets her nine- and 12-year-old working on research and writing projects every afternoon — she home- schools them — and then fires up her own computer and works too.
+Lynda Menegotti, a website designer and virtual assistant from Fergus, Ont., gets her nine- and 12-year-old working on research and writing projects every afternoon — she home-schools them — and then fires up her own computer and works too.

 Illusion: You can do housework during the day.